Automattic/block-experiments/bundler/resources/a8c-event/readme.txt

 ## Source and Support

+This block is no longer under active development.
+Bug reports will be fixed, but no new features will be added.

-You can follow development, file an issue, suggest features, and view the source at the Github repo: <a href="https://github.com/Automattic/block-experiments">https://github.com/Automattic/block-experiments</a>
+Full source is available at the Github repo: <a href="https://github.com/Automattic/block-experiments">https://github.com/Automattic/block-experiments</a>

 == Screenshots ==